 One: Jump on the Winter Olympics advantage – No, we aren’t talking about the experience that Eeli Tolvanen, Kaapo Kakko and Philipp Grubauer gained by going up against the best in the world at Milan.
 This is about the hangover effect from those games.
-Kraken head coach Lane Lambert said he’ll gauge by gametime Wednesday – including after some one-on-one discussions with his two Team Finland players – how ready they’ll be to play given jet lag and fatigue.
+Kraken head coach Lane Lambert said he’d gauge by gametime Wednesday – including after some one-on-one discussions with his two Team Finland players – how ready they’ll be to play given jet lag and fatigue.
+After that, he’s decided to scratch Kakko from this game.

 But the Stars, meanwhile, aren’t even giving their coach that opportunity.
 There are six Stars players that made the Winter Olympic semifinals and at least three of them are not expected to play against the Kraken.
 And they’re no slouches, either.
 Finnish star forward Mikko Rantanen is out with a lower body injury, while centerman Roope Hintz is said to be ill.
-Dallas goaltender Jake Oettinger – the Team USA backup – was also not expected to be ready, but he skipped an invitation to the State of the Union Address on Tuesday night in Washington, DC and instead returned home to Dallas and could be ready to play.
+Dallas goaltender Jake Oettinger skipped a Team USA invitation to the State of the Union Address on Tuesday night in Washington, DC and instead returned home to Dallas but will still only be the Casey DeSmith’s backup in this game.

 Throw in the fatigue factor for additional Finnish forward Esa Lindell and Team Canada defenseman Thomas Harley and the Kraken certainly have an edge in the body count department.